 Temperatures can be a little cooler but the weather is usually bright, warm and it’s a great time for being a little active – perhaps some gentle hiking, or ascending a glacier?
 Like spring in the UK, this is a great time for travelling without the hordes of holidaymakers and when the sun is not relentlessly beating down.

 You’ll want clothing for most eventualities, including warm sun, rain showers and cool evenings.
-Members who have been have often commented on how you can change outfits two or three times a day as the weather changes.
+Guests who have been have often commented on how you can change outfits two or three times a day as the weather changes.
 Hence the famous ‘four seasons on one day’ expression!

 Winter: June – August